efixler/scrape/README.md

 ### Features:
 - Reliable, accurate and fast parsing of web content using [go-trafilatura](https://github.com/markusmobius/go-trafilatura)
 - Content stored in a database to minimize outbound requests and optimize performance
-- Uses sqlite by default - no database server needed
+- Uses sqlite by default - no external server needed
 - Adaptable to other storage backends

 ### Output Format